GSA/automate.fedramp.gov/content/documentation/general-concepts/4-expressing-common-fedramp-template-elements-in-oscal.md

 These are already included in the OSCAL-based FedRAMP templates as resources.
-The `resource` linking to the FedRAMP citations file is identified with links from the property type, `"fedramp-citations"`.
-The `resource` linking to the FedRAMP acronyms file is identified with the property type, `"fedramp-acronyms"`.
+The `resource` linking to the FedRAMP citations file is identified with links from the property type, `fedramp-citations`.
+The `resource` linking to the FedRAMP acronyms file is identified with the property type, `fedramp-acronyms`.

 ##### Representation
 {{< highlight xml "linenos=table" >}}